Quick Answer

 Why aren’t injury lawyers paid upfront?
 56% of Americans have less than $1000 saved for an emergency.
 This is the very emergency the statistic is talking about.
 People in their time of need can’t afford to pay an attorney and contingency allows clients to defer payment until the end.
 Contingency is pro-justice, if administered fairly.

 Case Costs: In a personal injury case, case costs are different from the fee you pay your lawyer, which is usually called the legal fee.
-Instead, case costs refer to the expenses paid by your lawyer or their firm related to your case, including investigations, negotiations, and lawsuits.
-If your case settles, you’re responsible for repaying these costs out of your portion of the settlement.
+Case costs refer to the expenses paid by your lawyer or their firm related to your case, including investigations, negotiations, and lawsuits.
+If your case settles, you're responsible for repaying these costs out of your portion of the settlement.
 Some costs are unavoidable, like lawsuit filing fees if your case requires one.
-But sometimes personal injury lawyers pass along costs that deserve some side-eye, like reimbursing them for photocopying or a $.50 cent stamp.
+But sometimes personal injury lawyers pass along costs that deserve some scrutiny, like reimbursing them for photocopying or a $0.50 stamp.

 Total (or Gross) Settlement: The total settlement is the amount of money the insurance company pays to settle your case.
-It’s the number a billboard numbers like to cite, because, well, it’s the biggest of all the numbers and we know how much PI lawyers like to talk about how size matters.
-Personal injury lawyers are paid their fee out of this pot of money, before it’s used to pay your medical bills, other case expenses, or reach your wallet.
+It's the number billboards like to cite, because it's the biggest of all the numbers.
+Personal injury lawyers are paid their fee out of this pot of money, before it's used to pay your medical bills, other case expenses, or reach your wallet.

-Net Settlement (your share of the settlement): Your settlement is the total amount of money leftover from your total settlement after costs, including after medical bills, financing costs, case costs, and other expenses have been paid.
+Net Settlement (your share of the settlement): Your net settlement is the amount of money left from your total settlement after costs are paid — including medical bills, financing costs, case costs, lienholders, and the lawyer's contingency fee.

 Retainer Agreement: Hiring a personal injury lawyer is serious business.
 So much so that you should treat it like a business decision and ask to review your agreement with your law firm, called the Retainer (or Engagement), in writing before signing.
 If you meet with a lawyer who’s dodgy about delivering a draft, you should keep looking.
 And if the draft you receive is full of legal jargon, ask for it to be explained in plain language.
 Why?
 Because you should never feel pressure to sign something you do not understand.